-Like the X-Men, they all have their own unique abilities but – in a Power Rangers/Voltron-like twist – they can combine to form a powerful entity known as a Uni-Mind.
-We got a glimpse of this melding of minds in the movie's first trailer, so we suspect that it'll to be shown in more detail this November.
+Like the X-Men, they all have their own unique abilities but, in a Power Rangers/Voltron-like twist, they can combine to form a powerful entity known as a Uni-Mind.
+We got a glimpse of this melding of minds in the movie's first trailer, so expect it to be a part of proceedings.

 The Eternals generally use their powers for good, and every superhero group needs an antagonistic team to go up against.
 That position is reserved for the Deviants, a rival race who, unlike the Eternals, are abnormal creatures due to the genetic mutation they possess.